RajNandigalla/leaf/CONTRIBUTING.md

 The `CHANGELOG.md` will be automatically updated based on your commit messages.

+### Who Should Create Releases?

+**Release creation is restricted to project maintainers and release managers.**

+- **Contributors**: Use `npm run commit` for your commits.
+Do not run release commands.
+- **Maintainers/Release Managers**: Run `npm run release` when ready to publish a new version.

+### When to Create a Release

+Create a release when:
+- A set of features/fixes have been completed and tested
+- You're ready to deploy to production
+- At regular intervals (e.g., weekly, bi-weekly, or after each sprint)
+- After merging significant PRs to the main branch

+**Important**: Only create releases from the `main` branch.
+You must have write permissions to push tags to the repository.

 ## License

 By contributing, you agree that your contributions will be licensed under the project's [MIT License](./LICENSE).